 Imagine, you’re entering an old office building.
 From the outside a historic building, on the inside, it wasn’t all that pretty anymore.
 After you entered the building, you see lots of colours, a suspended ceiling, and a counter.
 If you walk up the stairs onto the next floor, you see nothing more than desks and monitors.
 Nothing is showing the exceptional culture of the company that was located here.
 Enrise is a Dutch IT company with more than 50 employees, located in Amersfoort.
 It is a completely self-managed organization with a remarkable culture.
 The company name Enrise means: ‘Take (someone or something) to greater heights.
 It says it all.

 Last month we visited Enrise for a Responsive Org meetup.
 We visited their new office where they recently moved into.
 And they did that completely without managers because they don’t have any.
 During the meetup, Martijn van de Polder, designer and marketeer at Enrise, shared their story and learnings.
 Here are the 5 takeaways we’ve learned from his talk.

-Inspired by the Integrated Decision Making (IDM) from Holacracy, they designed their own decision making process to include everyone without making it an endless process.
-This way they where able to make integrative decision on the most crucial topics, without endless meetings.
+Inspired by the Integrated Decision Making (IDM) from Holacracy, they designed their own decision-making process to include everyone without making it an endless process.
+This way, they were able to make an integrative decision on the most crucial topics, without endless meetings.

 We know Enrise for quite a while now.
 Their culture is awesome, and they are truly self-managed.
 They reinvent their work every day and took it to the next level with moving from one to another office completely self-managed.
 It is really remarkable and went so smooth that every non-self-managed (is that an existing word?) company can learn a ton from their progressive way of working.
 We love this approach.